 You need links not just for the basic identifiers mentioned above (email, Github etc.) but also for such information as: companies you’ve worked for, Universities where you studied, papers you have published (if you spent time in academia), anything else to which you want to direct your readers (rather than having them google for it, not necessarily finding what you prefer them to find!).
 If you provide them with the links they will get this information through a few more mouse clicks.. .

 These five points are the basic tips.
-SIT Academy students get the full version, of course, but I hope this article gets you started on the perfect CV that will get you your dream job.
+Constructor Learning students get the full version, of course, but I hope this article gets you started on the perfect CV that will get you your dream job.
 See you soon for part 2: How to write a cover letter that people will actually read.